 Working to bring knowledge to practice

 Research by senior officers addressing today’s leading fire service issues.
-Browse our collection of over 7,000 applied research project.

 The latest fire prevention and all-hazards new stories as reported by the U.S. news media and other organizations.

 Brief learning sessions that help NETC students develop skills to find, evaluate and use information ethically.

 Location: NETC library, Room N-213 (Glenn Gaines Memorial Room)

 We’ll post a session schedule when Executive Fire Officer/Managing Officer students are next at NETC.